-- ❖ To add multiple plots to the chromatogram cell - 1.
-Open the Real Time Plot view, if it is not already open (see Viewing the Data As It Is Acquired). - 2.
-Pin the chromatogram cell to make it the active and pinned cell. - 3.
-From the menu bar of the Real Time Plot view, choose View > Ranges.
+- To add multiple plots to the chromatogram cell - 1.
+Open the Real Time Plot view, if it is not already open (see Viewing the Data as It Is Acquired). - 2.
+Select the chromatogram cell to make it the active cell. - 3.
+From the menu bar of the Real Time Plot view, choose View > Display Options.

-The Chromatogram Ranges dialog box opens (Figure 60).
+The Real Time Display Settings dialog box opens (Figure 57).

-Note Unlike the Qual Browser window, in the Real Time Plot view, the chromatogram and spectrum views do not have shortcut menus.
+Note Unlike the Qual Browser window, in the Real Time Plot view, the chromatogram and spectrum views have different shortcut menus.